Sai-Sravani-Bollapalli/BasicTasks/README.md

 ### Difference between HTTP V2.0 and its predecessor

-- HTTP/2 is binary instead of textual.
+-HTTP/2 is binary instead of textual.
 It introduces a binary framing layer.
-- HTTP/2 allows multiplexing of requests and responses
-- Due to multiplexing, we require only one single connection per origin
-- HTTP/2 can also do server push (push resources pro-actively without the need for the client to request those)
-- HTTP/2 can do flow control but at the application level
-- HTTP/2 also uses header compression to reduce the overhead
+-HTTP/2 allows multiplexing of requests and responses -Due to multiplexing, we require only one single connection per origin -HTTP/2 can also do server push (push resources pro-actively without the need for the client to request those) -HTTP/2 can do flow control but at the application level -HTTP/2 also uses header compression to reduce the overhead